FACed-Off/week-4-node-http-server/README.md

 >We then call our createServer method from the http module which evaluates to a new server object, this server object is then assigned to the constant "server"

+## HTTP Servers

+A HTTP server is software that understands URLs and the HTTP protocol for viewing webpages in the browser

 ## What is the server object?

-The server object makes your computer act like a HTTP server, a HTTP server is software that understands URLs and the HTTP protocol for viewing webpages in the browser
+The server object makes your computer act like a HTTP server.

 We can invoke the servers' methods in the same way as we would invoke the methods of any other javascript object, through dot notation.